iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 ## Setting up our Express/tRPC backend

-In this article, we will be using tRPC in conjunction with [ExpressJS](https://expressjs.com/). tRPC has a nice ExpressJS adapter that handles some of the tRPC magic for us, thus making setting up our tRPC backend very easy.
+We will use tRPC in conjunction with [ExpressJS] (https://expressjs.com/) in this article. tRPC is frequently used in conjunction with Next.js, but for this article, I chose ExpressJS to demonstrate tRPC's power in conjunction with ExpressJS. tRPC has a nice ExpressJS adapter that handles some of the tRPC magic for us, thus making setting up our tRPC backend very easy.
 Even though we use ExpressJS, tRPC can be used in combination with any (Node) backend that supports Typescript.

 ### Installing dependecies

 Let's start by using the terminal to navigate to the `server` directory in our project directory, and install the following dependecies:

-`yarn add @trpc/server@next zod`
+`cd server && npm install @trpc/server@next zod`

 As you can see, we install the `@trpc/server` package, but also a package named `Zod`.
 [Zod](https://github.com/colinhacks/zod) is a library that makes input validation very simple by using schema-based validation.
-With Zod, tRPC can validate incoming requests against a predefined schema, keeping our handler function clean and free of any unnecessary validation checks. tRPC has out-of-the-box support for different scheme validation tools such as [Yup](https://github.com/jquense/yup) and [Superstruct](https://github.com/ianstormtaylor/superstruct).
+With Zod, tRPC can validate incoming requests against a predefined schema, keeping our handler function clean and free of any unnecessary validation checks. tRPC has out-of-the-box support for different schema validation tools such as [Yup](https://github.com/jquense/yup) and [Superstruct](https://github.com/ianstormtaylor/superstruct).

 ### Initializing tRPC and creating our first router